 The default setting for SAP Business One's bin location is the warehouse's default bin location.
 The system uses this bin location for receiving and issuing goods automatically if it is the only bin location in a warehouse.
 By default, the system bin location is where SAP Business One will store items that have been received externally from vendors or customers.
 For example, if there's a item transfer from another warehouse or if an SME takes receipt of a finished product from a factory.

 The SAP Business One application offers best-practice functionality to help you meet your inventory and production management requirements.
-To learn more about inventory management features such as bin locations, download the Warehouse and Production Management with SAP Business One brochure.
+To learn more about features such as bin locations watch a video about how a high performance generator manufacturer was able to focus on the growth of their business by implementing a fully integrated solution.